greg121/mygasstation/README.md

 * fuel can be Diesel or Super
 * limit is optional and is an integer value to limit the output

-To retrieve the Diesel prices in Frankfurt you simply type into you command line
+To retrieve the Diesel prices in Frankfurt you simply type into your command line

     python getPrices.py Frankfurt Diesel